John Henry Hirst: Royal Hotel, Weston-Super-Mare, c. 1850

 This is a Grade II listed building.
 The hotel was originally built in 1808, but Hirst and Samuel Burleigh Gabriel substantially enlarged it around 1850.
 English Heritage describes it as, "a distinctive Italianate composition with ornate facades that have a high level of decorative detailing".
 Hirst and Gabriel also improved the posting and livery building in the courtyard to the north of the main hotel building.
 The hotel itself has cellars and three storeys.
 It has an entrance bay in the middle, and two long extensions either side of it, making the building symmetrical.
 The building has been much changed since 1850.

 Works in Bristol

 The Building News said that Hirst was "connected with all the most important improvement schemes at Bristol, and his numerous buildings invariably exhibited taste and artistic skill".
 In 1868 his office was at Guildhall Chambers, Bristol.
-His office was then at 30 Broad Street, Bristol.
+His office was subsequently at 30 Broad Street, Bristol.
 Between 1880 and 1882 he was working from 8 Small Street, Bristol, and from his home, Avonhirst.